alessandro-gentilini/knuth-interview-2006/README.md

 --------------------------------------------------------------------------------

 I got to Caltech as a student, a grad student in mathematics.
-Again I was scared stiff that I wouldn’t be able to succeed, because the students at Caltech were really, really selective they, at Caltech, the undergrads, one out of three of them was first in their high school class, and the other two out of three were very near the top.
+Again I was scared stiff that I wouldn't be able to succeed, because the students at Caltech were really, really selective they, at Caltech, the undergrads, one out of three of them was first in their high school class, and the other two out of three were very near the top.
 And so it was awesome, the people there, but they only admitted 200 students a year in Caltech as undergrads.
 Graduate students, we had 12 of us in the math program, and they were excellent as well.
-It wasn’t like at Case where anybody could get into the Graduate School at the time.
+It wasn't like at Case where anybody could get into the Graduate School at the time.

 So I, so I knew I had my work cut out for me, and I,